Broadband social tariffs

 • Personal Independence Payment

-You could be eligible for cheaper broadband or a cheaper phone line.
+You could be eligible for a lower-cost deal.

-If you're concerned about your finances, please speak to our Income Team on 0344 736 0066 – they can check you’re claiming everything you’re entitled to.
+If you’re worried about money, please call our Income Team on 0344 736 0066.
+They can check if you’re getting all the support you’re entitled to.

-For a full list of broadband and phone social tariffs, head to www.ofcom.org.uk/social-tariffs.
+For a full list of broadband and phone social tariffs, visit www.ofcom.org.uk/social-tariffs (this link will open a new tab).

 Affordable broadband guide